Wide Column model

 Max versions

-You can set the maximum number of versions for the value in each attribute column of a data table.
+You can specify the maximum number of versions for the value in each attribute column of a data table.
 Max versions can be used to control the number of versions for the value in each attribute column.
 When the actual number of versions in an attribute column exceeds the max versions value, Tablestore asynchronously deletes earlier versions.
 For more information, see Max versions.

-Core components
+Core component

 Data tables, rows, primary keys, and attributes are the core components of the Wide Column model of Tablestore.
 A data table consists of rows.
 Each row consists of a primary key and one or more attributes.
 The first primary key column is called the partition key.